Herzult/php-ssh/README.markdown

  - `Password` for password authentication
  - `PublicKeyFile` to authenticate using a public key
  - `HostBasedFile` to authenticate using a public hostkey

+### Authentication from SshConfigFileConfiguration

+If you use an ssh config file you can load your authentication and configuration from it as follows:

+    <?php

+    $configuration = new Ssh\SshConfigFileConfiguration('~/.ssh/config', 'my-host');

+    $session = new Session($configuration, $configuration->getAuthentication());

+This will pick up your public and private keys from your config file Host and Identity declarations.

 ### Subsystems